space-wizards/docs/src/en/proposals/deltanedas-turf-war.md

 Turf taggers may or may not be selected from other antagonists in the round (could be exclusive with traitor, or maybe you can have a traitor that gets to tag up turf too.
 Depends on if it would be good or not).

+Unlike most gamemodes, players selected can be from any department.
+Captain wants command doors, secoffs want sec doors, etc.

 ## Gameplay

 Players are not antagonists (unless they are from another role) so they should not immediately start killing everyone, following escallation rules.